Julian Posada

 About Me

-My research integrates theories and methods from information science, sociology, and human-computer interaction to examine how technology is developed and used within various historical, cultural, and social contexts.
+My research integrates theories and methods from information science, sociology, and human-computer interaction to examine the sociocultural dimensions of information technology development and use.

-My current project investigates the dynamics between human labor and data production in the artificial intelligence industry.
-Incorporating elements of Latin American critical thought, this study emphasizes the experiences of workers in the region who are employed by digital platforms to produce machine learning data and validate algorithmic outputs.
+My current book project, under contract with the University of California Press, investigates the dynamics between human labor and data production in the artificial intelligence industry.
+Incorporating Latin American critical thought, the study emphasizes the experiences of workers in the region who are employed by digital platforms to produce machine learning data and validate algorithmic outputs.

 Interests